valkey-io/valkey-glide/.github/DEVELOPER.md

 -   `language`: The language for which the version is supported.
 -   `versions`: The full versions supported of the language which will test against scheduled.
--   `always-run-versions`: The versions which will be tested in every workflow run.
+-   `always-run-versions`: The versions that will always be tested, regardless of the workflow trigger.

 #### Triggering Workflows

-Push to main or create a pull request to run workflows automatically.
+-   Push to `main` by merging a PR or create a new pull request to run workflows automatically.
-Use workflow_dispatch for manual triggers, accepting inputs of full-matrix which is a boolean value to run all configurations.
+-   Use `workflow_dispatch` for manual triggers, accepting a boolean configuration parameter to run all configurations.
-Scheduled runs are triggered daily to ensure regular testing of all configurations.
+-   Scheduled runs are triggered daily to ensure regular testing of all configurations.

 ### Mutual vs. Language-Specific Components

 #### Mutual

-`Matrix files` - `.github/json_matrices`
+-   Matrix files - `.github/json_matrices/`
-`Shared dependencies installation` - `.github/workflows/install-shared-dependencies/action.yml`
+-   Shared dependencies installation - `.github/workflows/install-shared-dependencies/action.yml`
-`Linting Rust` - `.github/workflows/lint-rust/action.yml`
+-   Rust linters - `.github/workflows/lint-rust/action.yml`

 #### Language-Specific

-`Package manager commands`
+-   Package manager commands
-`Testing frameworks`
+-   Testing frameworks
-`Build processes`
+-   Build processes

 ### Customizing Workflows

-Modify `[language].yml` files to adjust language-specific steps.
+Modify `<language>.yml` files to adjust language-specific steps.
 Update matrix files to change tested versions or environments.
 Adjust cron schedules in workflow files for different timing of scheduled runs.